RDF-STaX/rdf-stax.github.io/docs/taxonomy.md

 The diagram below is an overview of the RDF Stream Taxonomy (RDF-STaX).
 Each term in the diagram is represented by an instance of the `#!turtle stax:RdfStreamType` class in the [RDF-STaX ontology](ontology.md).
 The ontology also contains the formal definitions of each stream type.

+The paper about RDF-STaX contains additional discussion about the definitions and the taxonomy itself.
+The paper is open-access and can be found [here](https://doi.org/10.3390/electronics13132558).

 <figure markdown>
   ![RDF Stream Taxonomy](assets/taxonomy.png){ width="600" }
   <figcaption>Overview of the taxonomy – click to enlarge.</figcaption>